Equity capital markets in Japan: regulatory overview

 Mothers (for emerging companies).

-As of 1 January 2013, ten foreign companies were listed on the TSE.
-As of the end of December 2012, the TSE's total market capitalisation exceeded JPY300,797 billion, making the TSE the largest exchange in Asia and the third largest exchange in the world.
+As of 1 January 2014, eleven foreign companies were listed on the TSE.
+As of the end of December 2013, the TSE's total market capitalisation exceeded JPY477,510 billion, making the TSE the largest exchange in Asia and the third largest exchange in the world.

 Market activity and deals

-There was an increase in initial public offering (IPO) activity in 2012 compared to 2011 (there were 66 issues in 2012, up from 50 issues in 2011).
-The largest IPO in 2012 was undertaken by Japan Airlines, with a market capitalisation after the IPO of over JPY690 billion.
+There was an increase in initial public offering (IPO) activity in 2013 compared to 2012 (there were 75 issues in 2013, up from 66 issues in 2012).
+The largest IPO in 2013 was undertaken by Suntory Beverage & Food Limited, with a market capitalisation after the IPO of around JPY970 billion.